IraKorshunova/folk-rnn/soundexamples/README.md

 These sound examples accompany our paper:

 Sturm, Santos, Ben-Tal and Korshunova, “Music transcription modelling and composition using deep learning”, in Proc.
-1st Conf.
-Computer Simulation of Musical Creativity, Huddersfield, UK, July 2016.
+[1st Conf.
+Computer Simulation of Musical Creativity](https://csmc2016.wordpress.com), Huddersfield, UK, July 2016.

 Here is a description of the contents.

 Directories:
-- successes: synthesis of generated transcriptions we find plausible and consistent of the stylistic conventions in the training data- nearmisses: synthesis of generated transcriptions we find plausible, but at times inconsistent with the stylistic conventions in the training data (for instance, accidentals, rhythm, structure)- totalmisses: synthesis of generated transcriptions we find implausible
+- successes: synthesis of generated transcriptions we find plausible and consistent of the stylistic conventions in the training data

+- nearmisses: synthesis of generated transcriptions we find plausible, but at times inconsistent with the stylistic conventions in the training data (for instance, accidentals, rhythm, structure)

+- totalmisses: synthesis of generated transcriptions we find implausible

 - compositions: synthesis of my compositions created using the systems
  * “The March of Deep Learning” is discussed in the paper